 The Braemar Gathering was first held in something like its present form in 1832, and has been visited regularly by a reigning monarch since that time.
-Her Majesty the Queen is our distinguished patron.
+The late Queen was our distinguished patron.

 The Gathering is loved and admired all over the world.
 It is the best known of all Highland Games and the flagship of the charitable activities of the Braemer Royal Highland Charity.